rustyrussell/bolts/12-offer-encoding.md

   - MUST reject the invoice if `invoice_blindedpay` is not present.
   - MUST reject the invoice if `invoice_blindedpay` does not contain exactly one `blinded_payinfo` per `invoice_paths`.`blinded_path`.
   - MUST reject the invoice if `features` in any `blinded_payinfo` has any unknown even bits set.
-  - SHOULD confirm authorization if `invoice_request_amount`.`msat` is not within the amount range authorized.
+  - SHOULD confirm authorization if `invoice_amount`.`msat` is not within the amount range authorized.
   - if the invoice is a reply to an `invoice_request`:
      - MUST reject the invoice if all fields less than type 160 do not exactly match the `invoice_request`
   - otherwise, if responding to an `offer_send_invoice` offer: